Isotope quantum effects in the metallization transition in liquid hydrogen

 {}

 The other thermodynamic quantity considered is the heat capacity at constant volume $C_V$, as this can be calculated directly from fluctuations in the internal energy.
 This should also diverge at a first-order transition and show a peak along the Widom line, due to the energy required to break the bonds.
 To calculate $C_V$ in the PIMD formalism, some modifications must be made to account for interactions between beads.
-For these results, the centroid virial heat capacity is employed (see supplemental materials) to calculate the heat capacity of the full PIMD ring polymer system\cite{glaesemann2002improved} to offer the best practical convergence without requiring the evaluation of prohibitively expensive second order derivatives of the potential.
+For these results, the centroid virial heat capacity is employed (see Supplementary Materials) to calculate the heat capacity of the full PIMD ring polymer system\cite{glaesemann2002improved}.
 The results are shown in Fig. \ref{fig:thermodynamics}b) for the various isotherms for both H$_2$ and D$_2$.
 The heat capacity is also clearly peaked like $\kappa_T$, but noisier due to it being a quantity obtained from fluctuations.

 In both the quantities considered, the D$_2$ peaks are shifted compared to H$_2$ which further identifies the isotope effect.
 The magnitude of the peaks in both the heat capacity and compressibility is also larger in deuterium than hydrogen at lower temperatures.
 Both the quantities also show broadening of their respective peaks at higher temperatures, clearest in the compressibility, where the transition becomes a crossover rather than a thermodynamic phase transition.